 The ANSI standard defines “general” key blocks as structures that provide a key with a header field containing non-sensitive data and a payload field containing encrypted sensitive data (including the key itself).
 The integrity of the header, plus the payload must be checked by adding an extra field.
 It must not be possible to change anything in the header or payload without modifying the integrity check data.

-The integrity mechanism can be a MAC (Message Authentication Code), a signature using RSA for example, or an integrity mechanism from a key wrap.
+The integrity mechanism can be a MAC (Message Authentication Code), a signature using RSA, or an integrity mechanism derived from a key wrap, for example.

 A crucial restriction is that the “Electronic Code Book (ECB) mode SHALL NOT be used to encrypt this [a given] field if the field is longer than one block.”
 This is because of the AES-ECB known ciphertext/plaintext attack and frequency analysis in such cases that allow a possible deciphering of one block.